Low energy protocol

 The low power Bluetooth protocol is recognized for being interoperable across platforms, and it is easy to work with in the development of new devices.
 BLE is a low-cost standard which allows you to focus on what is important for your business.

-BLE 4.2, which can now be integrated into the Squid.link Gateway, is well suited for use in healthcare and assisted living solutions where close monitoring and surveillance of persons is needed.
+BLE 4.2, which can now be integrated into the Squid.link Gateway, is well suited for use in home care and assisted living solutions where close monitoring and surveillance of persons is needed.
 A Bluetooth Low Energy product could for example keep an eye on elderly people by measuring their physical well-being.
 The device sends the collected information to a central gateway that again communicates with a backend program where the data can be handled.

 Bluetooth LE is excellent for sending small amounts of data with a high frequency.
 It uses very little energy in the process, which conveniently means less charging along the way.